Carrasco strikes out 9 as Indians hold off White Sox 9-7

 Melky Cabrera hit a three-run homer against one of his former teams, helping the Indians take two of three in the series.
 Jason Kipnis and Yandy Diaz, who was called up to replace injured slugger Edwin Encarnacion, had three hits apiece.

-Engel finished three hits and three RBIs, including a solo drive in the eighth.
-He also added another outstanding catch to his resume, robbing Yonder Alonso of a potential three-run homer with a leaping catch in center in the top half of the eighth.
+Engel finished with three hits and three RBIs, including a solo drive in the eighth.
+He added another outstanding catch to his resume, robbing Yonder Alonso of a potential three-run homer with a leaping grab in center in the top half of the eighth.

 He made two similar plays against the New York Yankees in Chicago's previous series.